g2p/blocks/README.md

 Don't forget to update `/etc/fstab` (no change is needed if filesystems are mounted by uuid).
-If necessary, rebuild the grub config (grub2 needs to install some modules to boot to LVM directly) and your initramfs.
+If necessary, rebuild the grub config (grub2 needs to install some modules if /boot is within a logical volume) and your initramfs.

 # Usage (bcache conversion)